leqnaru/Autohotkey/Works (Descriptions)/README.md

 The update on the cloud database is almost instantaneity, from 1 to 3 seconds maximum

 # Track new circles coming from the right in a graph
 **Goal**\
-Trigger multiples clicks after a new circle appears from the left
+Trigger multiples clicks after a new circle appears from the left.\

 **Overall Process**\
 In a graph, regarding variable values, there are circles that appear over time and are going few pixels to the right as time passes.
 They indicate a specific value the user wants to keep track of.\